Opinion | Ramming through Ginsburg’s replacement would be a disaster for the country

 Flash forward four-plus years.
 Ginsburg died 45 days before the election — and it took McConnell just a few hours to proclaim: “President Trump’s nominee will receive a vote on the floor of the United States Senate.”

+Trump chimed in Saturday morning.
 McConnell had already made clear that he intended to proceed if a vacancy arose.
 The spurious distinction was that the Scalia vacancy arose with a president and a Senate majority of opposing parties; now, Republicans control both the White House and Senate.
 Hypocrisy has never been even a speed bump for McConnell.

 How much hypocrisy?
 Consider Sen. Lindsey O. Graham of South Carolina four years ago: “I want you to use my words against me: If there’s a Republican president in 2016 and a vacancy occurs in the last year of the first term, you can say Lindsey Graham said, ‘Let’s let the next president, whoever it might be, make that nomination.’”
 Consider Graham in 2018: “If an opening comes in the last year of President Trump’s term, and the primary process has started, we’ll wait to the next election.”
 Now Graham in May 2020, on filling a vacancy: “That would be the goal.”